CartoDB/carto-vl-training/training-v2/01-getting-started.md

 `);
 ```

-In CARTO.js or Builder maps styles are defined differently, because they require CartoCSS.
+In CARTO.js and Builder maps styles are defined differently.
+Builder maps require CartoCSS.
 For example, to change a point's color you would use:

 ```css
 marker-fill: "green";